ABOUT THIS PROJECT

 Tongtong Wu, COW '21

-Jennifer Hayward, Fulbright Scholar, Universidad Autónoma de Chile (2016) and College of Wooster, Ohio, USA
+Jennifer Hayward, Fulbright Scholar Chile (2016), Universidad Adolfo Ibáñez and The College of Wooster, Ohio, USA

 Michelle Prain Brice, Universidad Adolfo Ibáñez and Pontificia Universidad Católica de Valparaíso, Chile